Polkas/ggcall/README.md

 ```

 ```
-consider moving the ggplot2 from DESCRIPTION Imports to Depends if your users will benefit from extending results with further layers
+# Consider moving the ggplot2 from DESCRIPTION Imports to Depends
+# if your users will benefit from extending results with further layers
 ```

 ## Note